 3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 Chief Officers and HR have been consulted on proposed amendments to the Protocol.
-Should the proposed amendments be agreed by the Committee then they will be considered by the Constitution and Democratic Services Committee before being reported to Full Council for adoption.
+3.02 The amendments were considered by the Standards Committee on 2 March and will be reported to Full Council for adoption on 17 th November.

-4.00 RISK MANAGEMENT 4.01 There are minimal risks associated with the issues in this report.
+4.0 RISK MANAGEMENT 4.0 There are minimal risks associated with the issues in this report.